jucian0/posts/managing-filters.md

 At the beginning of the code is set the initial values, nothing complicated here, after having the functions that handle the form submit and reset events `handleSubmit` and `handleReset`.

-After you can see the return of function component, and it used a `FilterProvider` that receives the useQueryFilter hook return. `FilterProvider` is very helpful when you want to build a full page with filter, list, and pagination because the pagination should know and should change the filter state since the `_offset` and `_limit` are pagination properties and these properties should belong the object filter.
+After you can see the return of the function component, and it used a `FilterProvider` that receives the useQueryFilter hook return. `FilterProvider` is very helpful when you want to build a full page with filter, list, and pagination because the pagination should know and should change the filter state since the `_offset` and `_limit` are pagination properties and these properties should belong the object filter.

 Let me show you an example: